dmbf29/middleman-boilerplate/README.md

 2. Move into the directory `cd NAME_OF_YOUR_PROJECT`
 2. Remove template git `rm -rf .git`
 3. Start a new git repo `git init`
-4. Create repo on Github `hub create`
+4. Create repo on Github `gh repo create`

 ### Installation
 *Only if you don't have bundler or yarn*